-Private Hot Springs
+Private Room Hot Springs

-Wulai Atayal Museum
+2. Visit The Wulai Atayal Museum

 The Wulai Atayal Museum is dedicated to the aboriginal people of Wulai and showcases their history and culture.
-If you’re curious to learn more about the history of Wulai, step into the museum as the admission is free.
+If you’re curious to learn more about the history of Wulai, step into the museum as admission is free.

 The Old Wulai Street has numerous restaurants to pick from.
-We picked a restaurant at random and it turned out to be awesome.
-We ordered the local fried fish, and lots of vegetables.
+We picked a restaurant at random, and it turned out to be awesome.
+We ordered the local fried fish and lots of vegetables.
 The food was absolutely delicious!

-The Wulai Waterfall is a 20-25 minute walk from the Wulai Old Street.
+The Wulai Waterfall is a 20-25 minute walk from Wulai Old Street.
 It’s not just the waterfall that is gorgeous, the journey to the waterfall is equally beautiful.

 Pubu Road (the road leading to the waterfall) runs along the Nanshi River on one side and the Log Train on the other (no longer functional for carrying passengers).
-The road is relatively flat, and offers scenic points along the journey.
+The road is relatively flat and offers scenic points along the journey.
 Stop to admire the natural beauty surrounding you, and make sure you look down into the gorge to see the beautiful river.

 For the most part of the day, access to vehicles is prohibited on Pubu Road.
 This makes the journey even more serene.

-Simply Admire The Beauty Around You
+5. Admire The Natural Beauty

-Hope you enjoyed my write up on Wulai.
+Hope you enjoyed my write-up on Wulai.
 If you need more convincing to head to Wulai, check out my aerial photo gallery of Wulai.